Boundary Wire for Wireless Dog Electric Fence (100m)

 This represents the Dual-Wire which is twisted together.

-Simple boundary design showing a single wire running around the whole property.
+1/ Simple boundary design showing a single wire running around the whole property.
 Notice no signal emitted from the Dual-Wire.
-Activation distance is constant around the boundary.
-No matter what design you employ, the boundary is only formed by ONE piece of wire and each end is connected to the Boundary Wire Transmitter.
+Activation distance is constant on each side of the boundary.

 For example, a typical gate is 4m wide.
 The minimum rectangle size is 4m + 2m + 2m = 8m by 1m or more.

-If you need to reduce the activation distance in certain areas then install the doubled wire boundary and reduce the wire separation where you need less distance.
-Note: At less than 20cm apart your dogs collar may not activate.
+8/ If you need to reduce the activation distance in certain areas then install the doubled wire boundary and reduce the wire separation.
+The closer the separation the shorter the activation distance.

 Have tried cheaper versions which was a nightmare.
 This product is strong and dependable and have no hesitation in recommending it.Jim